nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given sort criteria is invalid.
+Input format is invalid.

     * 2a1.
-SWEe! shows an error message.

-      Use case ends.

-* 2b.
-The given order is invalid.

-    * 2b1.
 SWEe! shows an error message.

       Use case ends.